Xwb7533/CPStools-scripts/README.md

 ## 6 Phylogenetic analysis function

-There are two scripts in this function:
+There are two mode in this function:

-​	common_cds.py: To obtain commom CDS nucleotide sequences from Genbank files
+-m/--mode cds/pro cds for common cds sequences; pro for common

-​	common_pro.py: To obtain commom CDS protein sequences from Genbank files
+                    protein sequences

-Note: to ensure the accuracy of the results, the Genbank files should checked by gbcheck.py

 ### Parameters